antronerds/r2-tutorials/docs/Differential_Expression.md

 ---------------

-As mentioned above, Find Differential Expression for multiple groups can also be applied with a slightly different "Adjustable settings menu" and including other types of statistical tests.
+As mentioned above, Find Differential Expression can also be applied with a different parameters and including other types of statistical tests.
 Read further about which test to use in [Chapter 25](Did_You_Know.md).

+We will now continue to find differentially expressed genes, this time for multiple groups.

 1. Go back to the **Main** page by the link in the upper left corner and select again the Neuroblastoma 88 set.
 2. Select **Differential expression between multiple groups** and click **Next**